 Breast augmentation is the most popular cosmetic treatments, accounting for 15.8% of the world’s cosmetic surgical procedures.
 Chances are you know someone who has had implants or a lift.
-You’ve probably read plenty of information and advice on the internet, and you may have already consulted with a cosmetic surgeon.
+You’ve probably read plenty of information and advice on the internet, and you may have already consulted with a cosmetic practitioner.

 But there are several facts about your breast augmentation surgery that you’re likely not to know.
 This information isn’t often shared on websites and online forums, nor is it commonly disclosed by cosmetic or plastic surgeons.

 To ensure you have all the information about undergoing breast augmentation surgery, we want to share the top 10 things you may not know about the procedure.

 Unfortunately, breast implants aren’t designed to last even if that’s what your surgeon implies.
 A large percentage of implants leak after ten years, so for your health and well-being, they’ll need to be replaced periodically.

 - There’s a high chance scar tissue will grow

 In up to 80 percent of cases, patients will grow scar tissue around the implants.
 For some, this scar tissue won’t be obvious, but for others it can cause the breasts to become firm and even painful to touch.
 This is known as capsular contracture and treated through a capsulotomy procedure to remove the scar tissue.
 However, even after the scar tissue has been removed there is no guarantee it won’t grow back.

 - Multiple breast surgeries can increase internal scarring